 “The process of replication and transcription occurs in the nucleus of a cell, once mRNA is transcribed, it is exported to the cytoplasm, at the ribosome, where the protein is synthesized.”

 What are genetic disorders?

-Genetic disorders occur by birth and inherited to consecutive generations is called an inherited genetic disease.
+Genetic disorders that occur by birth and inherited to consecutive generations are called an inherited genetic disease.

 The inherited genetic disorders are of different types: